Get all the latest data for Oxford?

 What's the average monthly rent for a 1-bedroom in Oxford as of 2026?

-The cheapest 1-bedroom rents in Oxford are typically found in Cowley, Botley, and Rose Hill, while the highest prices appear in Jericho, North Oxford, and the City Centre.
+The cheaper 1-bedroom rents in Oxford are usually found in parts of Cowley, Barton and Blackbird Leys, while the highest rents are usually in Jericho, Summertown, North Oxford and the city centre.

 What's the average monthly rent for a 2-bedroom in Oxford as of 2026?